athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 metric space.

 This version of PROUD was developed as part of a dissertation project in Java and Hazelcast Jet by [Athanasios Kefalas](https://github.com/athankefalas).
+This library is provided *AS IS* and it is **NOT** recommended that it is used in a production setting or added in the process of any critical downstream systems.

 ## :compass: Contents